aieuo/Mineflow/README.md

 ### Change the executor
 By default, the player who fired the trigger goes into the {target} variable of the recipe.
 It can be changed from "Change the target" on the form to any of the specified players, all players, random players, or none.
 ### arguments and return values
-You can set the value to be inherited from the original action and the value to be returned when executing in the "Callback the other recipe" action.
+You can set the value to be inherited from the original action, and the value to be returned when executing in the "Callback the other recipe" action.

 ## Examples
 ### CheckId command
-Send the ID of the item in player's hand to the chat field when execute `/id`.
+Send the ID of the item in the player's hand to the chat field when execute `/id`.
 [Download](https://github.com/aieuo/MineflowExamples/blob/master/checkId.json)

 ##### steps